velariastarfire/Immensum/README.md

 ## 🛠️ How It Works

-1. **Input:** Google Sheets™ passes your massive numeric values safely to the Immensum core engine.
+1. **Input:** Google Sheets™ passes your massive numeric values safely to the Immensum engine.
 2. **Compute:** The engine calculates the data down to the exact digit without any truncation.
 3. **Output:** The exact result is returned to your cell instantly as a stable text string, preserving every single decimal and integer.